CLC Makes 2017 K-Pop Comeback With ‘Crystyle’ — CUBE Entertainment Girl Group Following 4Minute With ‘Hobgoblin’ Title Track Song? [Video]

 With that in mind, CLC being like their seniors 4Minute would fill a void left behind when the latter left and make an impact for the former who needed an image change because their last image wasn’t working.
 Getting Hyuna to write their title track song “Hobgoblin” and help out in choreography were major attributes in making Crystyle‘s title track song more like something 4Minute would perform.

-To be frank, CLC following in 4Minute’s footsteps is the age-old concept of of doing something that succeeds.
+To be frank, CLC following in 4Minute’s footsteps is the age-old concept of doing something that succeeds.
 True said concept did not work for 4Minute in the end, but it must be stressed that 4Minute was seven years old and had multiple albums selling over 10,000 copies, 20,000 copies and so on.
 Act.
-7 only selling 9,000 copies was probably a sign the veteran girl group’s lifespan was about to end and efforts should be put into CLC who are only two years old and have never even sold past 6,000 copies.
+7 only selling 9,000 copies was probably a sign the veteran girl group’s lifespan was about to end, and efforts should be put into CLC who are only two years old and have never even sold past 6,000 copies.

-Ultimately, everything Cube Entertainment did pertaining to CLC being more like 4Minute was an “investment for the future.”
+Ultimately, everything Cube Entertainment did about CLC being more like 4Minute was an “investment for the future.”
 It is not expected that CLC will wholly change their image to be just like 4Minute, but take parts from it and pave their own way.
 It is similar to what Black Pink did.
-The new rookie girl group under YG Entertainment said they purposely debuted with 2NE1 elements in their music, but eventually made their own way with their first K-pop comeback like two months after their debut with Square Two.
+The new rookie girl group under YG Entertainment said they purposely debuted with 2NE1 elements in their music but eventually made their own way with their first K-pop comeback like two months after their debut with Square Two.

 [Featured Image by Cube Entertainment]